 |Budget Category||Annual Amount|

-The more conservative numbers add up to a total of $3,850, while the more generous numbers add up to $11,000 per year.
+The more conservative numbers add up to a total of $8,500, while the more generous numbers add up to $21,050 per year.
 Most students will fall somewhere between the two.
-Since many college students work, and earn an average of $5,000 to $6,000 annually, they should not need any help with "spending money."
-Summer and part-time jobs may well be able to cover these expenses.
+Since many college students work and earn an average of $195 per week or $10,000 if working part-time year-round, they should not need any help with "spending money."

 One of the reasons it is difficult to determine how much your college student may need is that different people consider different things as paid for with "spending money."
 For example, some people have already factored the costs of textbooks and parking on campus into the cost of attending school.
 Loans are based on this yearly required amount.
 However, many parents consider things like books to be something that a student buys during their college career, requiring spending money.

-Textbooks are extremely expensive (costing anywhere from $200 to $700 per semester), and they're required.
-Parking on campus is another hidden cost of college, which can be a small expense of $100 for the school year, or a much larger one.
+Textbooks are extremely expensive with the average new book costing $80 and used versions costing $50 (costing anywhere from $200 to $500 per semester), and they're required.
+Parking on campus is another hidden cost of college, which can range from $400-$2000 per year.
 While some may not see a car as a necessity, college students may think otherwise.

 In order to calculate spending money accurately, you first have to agree on what purchases fall into the category of spending money, and what is simply a cost of attending college.